utopia2046/Doc/md/Developing 2D Games with Unity.md

 3. Use Sprite Editor to slice up the sprite sheet into individual sprites
 4. Set Filter Mode to "Point (no filter)" and Compression to None

+Add animation:

+1. Select frames in imported sprite sheet, drag to GameObject to create animation clips and a controller.
+2. Double click animation controller to open animator window and edit state changing conditions.

 Suggested Poeject Structure:

 - Assets\